ConstructionPlacements

 There are many techniques to choose from.
 The best that every project manager should know is to control their projects and steer them to successful ends.

-What Is Project Management Body Of Knowledge (PMBOK)?
+What Is the Project Management Body Of Knowledge (PMBOK)?

 PMBOK stands for Project Management Body of Knowledge.
 It is the entire collection of processes, best practices, terminologies, and guidelines accepted as standards within the project management industry.